raulmartinez1855/roro-portfolio/src/pages/post-3/index.md

 Well... not "done."
 But, I am at a point where I feel comfortable publishing the site.

 It has been a really fun experience to make my portfolio.
-Especially, since I made it from scratch.
-I wanted to make sure I did not use any css frameworks.
+Especially, since I made it from scratch, even the design which I found to be the most difficult part (shout to designers).

-In addition, I used [Gatsby.js](https://www.gatsbyjs.org/) to make the site which I did not have prior experience with.
+I used [Gatsby.js](https://www.gatsbyjs.org/) to make this site which I did not have prior experience with.
 However, I do have experience with React so using Gatsby has been very fun.

-This is my first time running and publishing to a blog.
-I plan to keep it as an open format focused around code.
-I will be posting at least once per week.